Effects are super awesome! Everything playing in Resolume can be manipulated by effects. All of the audio and all of the video.

 All effects support the creation of presets.
 Each preset contains all the settings for an effect - enabling you to quickly activate an effect, set to just the right sweet spot.

 To create a preset, first get the effect working how you want it.
 Work the controls until the output is juuuuust right.
-Then use the Preset drop down above the effect parameters and select the Save As... option.
+Then use the Preset drop down above the effect parameters and select the Save option.
+The Manage Presets window opens, you can enter a name and hit return to save.

 The new preset will now appear in the effects list, under the name of the effect itself.
 To use a preset, drag it onto the Composition, Layer or Clip in the same way as you would for the effect itself.